Imperial-visualizations/Physics-Visualizations/tutorials/Getting-Started/getting_started.md

 1. Since the Jupyter Notebook should be easier to code (coding interactivity isn't required since students will be changing code, variables, equations.etc themselves) it makes sense to first create a proof of concept for the visualization in Python.
 We also found that many people are more comfortable working with classes, objects.etc in Python.
 The key here is to make sure the concept is well-explained in the visualization.

+2. At this point consider whether the visualizations will be computationally intensive or not.
+If it's intensive you will need to first export the plotting data to a json data file to eliminate the delay due to long computation times.
+Generate this using Python to reduce the workload when creating a Jupyter Notebook (the physics enabling the data output is sufficient here).
+If it's not intensive it is possible continuously update the data in Javascript and have the user update it themselves in a completely separate Jupyter Notebook.
+This also removes any loading times.

-2. Either when the code is done or during coding it is important to add explanations of the concept and what each segment of code is doing.
+3. Either when the code is done or during coding, it is important to add explanations of the concept and what each segment of code is doing.
 Here .py files should be converted to .ipynb files and code carefully split into appropriate sections.
 This year we left some time near the end of the project to end all coding and focus on visualization feedback, clear explanations, and consistent formatting.

-3. Javascript is required to create standalone interactive web apps.
+4. Javascript is required to create standalone interactive web apps.
 In order to do this Javascript is coded within a HTMl web page references a CSS file for styling.
 Get started with HTML and Javascript by following the [HTML/Javascript tutorial](https://anthonyli358.github.io/Imperial-Visualizations/HTML/DoubleClickMe "HTML/Javascript tutorial").

 ### Coding